-Find the support you need to be successful on campus and after graduation with these UM-Flint Biology student resources.
+Find the support you need to be successful on campus and after graduation with these UM-Flint Communication Studies student resources.

-All Biology students work with a professional academic advisor to ensure they are on track to graduate in a timely and cost-effective manner.
-Schedule an appointment with Aaron Bagwell (Human & Molecular Biology) or Megan Presland (General and Wildlife Biology) to:
+All Communications Studies students work with faculty advisors and a professional academic advisor to ensure they are on track to graduate in a timely and cost-effective manner.
+Students can schedule an appointment with academic advisor Kim Laux to